 NetKernel is an implementation of a resource-oriented computing abstraction.
 It can be thought of as an internet-like operating system running on a microkernel within a single computer.
+It is available with 2 kinds of license: open source and commercial.

-Available with an open source and a commercial license.
 See [10 for more details.